 However, in accordance with federal regulations, by the second calendar year of enrollment in a post-secondary educational program, the student must have at least a 1.667 (1.50 in CSOM) cumulative G.P.A. to be considered making satisfactory progress for continued participation in federal aid programs.
 Students who do not meet this test will be ineligible to participate in federal financial aid programs until this deficiency is corrected.

-Grade Changes: Students who are receiving aid on an appeal (conditional) basis must resolve all incomplete grades BEFORE the Office of Student Services can make a final determination that they meet the satisfactory academic progress guidelines.
+Grade Changes: If grade changes occur after the annual SAP review, for most students, grade changes will be factored into the student's SAP calculations at the time of the next formal evaluation.
+However, Students who are receiving aid on an appeal (conditional) basis must resolve all incomplete grades BEFORE the Office of Student Services can make a final determination that they meet the satisfactory academic progress guidelines.
 Students must report any grade changes that impact their aid eligibility directly to the Office of Student Service.
 Grade changes must be submitted to the Office of Student Services by October 15 for fall semester aid applicants and by March 15 for spring semester aid applicants.

 Consult the Undergraduate University Catalog for additional policies concerning grade changes and appeals.